 6.5.1.2 Applicability

 C++ offers enums for defining distinct types composed of sets of related named constants.
 The type of each enum is different from all other types.
 Each enum has an underlying integral type, which the user can specify.
 Since enums are distinct types, the user can only assign values to an object of enumerated type that are values of that enumerated type.
-C++ does not support implicit conversion of an int to an enum, therefore preventing A = B + C where A, B and C are variables of the same enum.
+C++ does not support implicit conversion of an int to an enum, therefore preventing A = B + C where A, B and C are variables of the same enum, unless an overloaded operator “+” is provided.

 C++ enums can be scoped (enum class) or unscoped (enum).
 C++ supports implicit conversion of an unscoped enum to an integer by integral promotion

-enum Color {red, green, blue};
+enum Color : short {red, green, blue};

-int i = red; // implicit conversion
+short i = red; // implicit conversion

 C++ does not support implicit conversion of a scoped enum to an int.
 Hence, operations such as ++, +, < and enums used as array indices require explicit definitions.

-enum class Color {red, green, blue};
+enum class Color : short {red, green, blue};

-int i = red; // error – no implicit conversion
+short i = red; // error – no implicit conversion

 Where unscoped enums are used as array indexes and have a user-specified mapping to an underlying representation, there will be “holes” as documented in TR24772-1 clause 6.6.

-Scoped enum types cannot be used as the index of an array.
+Note that unscoped enumeration types implicitly promote their underlying type and can be used as the index of an array without a cast, with all of the issues described in TR 24772-1 clause 6.5.

-In C++ 2017, casting a value to an enumeration type is undefined behavior unless the source value is within the range of values of an enumeration type.
+From C++ 2017 forward, casting a value to an enumeration type is undefined behavior unless the source value is within the range of values of an enumeration type.
 See CERT INT50-CPP.

 6.5.2 Guidance to language users

-Use scoped enumerations in preference to the C-style unscoped enumerations for related values.
+Use scoped enumerations in preference to the C-style unscoped enumerations for related values, especially at namespace-level.

-See CPP Core Guidelines Enum.4 and Enum.6 (titles?)
+See CPP Core Guidelines Enum.3 “Prefer class enums over ‘plain’ enums”.

 See AUTOSAR A7-2-3 “Enumerations shall be declared as scoped enum classes”

+See MISRA C++ 28.5.5

 Use constexpr to declare a set of unrelated values, such as constexpr size_t bufferLen = 128; constexpr char special_char = ‘a’;

+Provide operators and functions that perform the arithmetic operations and conversions appropriate to the enumerated type.
+Outside those functions, avoid directly performing arithmetic or conversions on objects of the enumerated type.

+See CPP Core Guidelines Enum.4 “Define operaions on enumerations for safe and simple use”

 If unscoped enumerations are used, follow the general advice of TR 24772-3 clause 6.5.2 as well as the following:

 Avoid casting arbitrary integer values to enumeration type.
 If it is unavoidable, use braced initialization instead of C-style or static casts e_type{7};

-See CERT INT50-CPP Do no Cast to an out-of-range-value
+See CERT INT50-CPP “Do no Cast to an out-of-range-value”

 Obtain the underlying enumeration value, by casting the enumeration to its underlying type, e.g.,

 enum e_type{A, B, C};

 auto value = static_cast<std::underlying_type_t<e_type>>(B);